-Owing to the inherent limitations of an audit, there is an unavoidable risk that we may not have detected some material misstatements in the Annual Return, even though we have properly planned and performed our audit in accordance with auditing standards.
-For example, the further removed non-compliance with laws and regulations is from the events and transactions reflected in the Annual Return, the less likely the inherently limited procedures required by auditing standards would identify it.
+Owing to the inherent limitations of an audit, there is an unavoidable risk that we may not have detected some material misstatements in the annual accounts, even though we have properly planned and performed our audit in accordance with auditing standards.
+For example, the further removed non-compliance with laws and regulations is from the events and transactions reflected in the annual accounts, the less likely the inherently limited procedures required by auditing standards would identify it.